-Mechanism/ Target Product Preclinical Phase 1 Phase 2 Phase 3 Anticipated Milestones

-Unmodified INTELLIGE ENT INKT Cells

-Hematologic Malignancies AGENT-797 Phase 1 Readout in Q4 '21

-COVID-19-Related Pneumonia AGENT-797 Phase 1 Readout in Q4 '21

-NSCLC, HNSCC, HCC AGENT-797 + PD-1/CTLA-4 IND Filing H1 '21

-Targeted INTELLIGENT T iNKT Cells

-Multiple Undisclosed CARs - Solid Tumors

-Undisclosed Bispecific iNKT Cell Engager
+Mechanism/ Target Product Preclinical Phase 1 Phase 2 Phase 3 Anticipated Milestones Unmodified INTELLIG ENT INKT Cells Hematologic Malignancies AGENT-797 Phase 1 Readout in Q4 '21 COVID-19-Related Pneumonia AGEN1-/9/ Phase 1 Readout in Q4 '21 NSCLC, HNSCC, HCC AGENT-797 + PD-1/CTLA-4 IND Filing H1 '21 Targeted INTELLIGEN T INKT Cells Multiple Undisclosed CARs - Solid Tumors Undisclosed Bispecific iNKT Cell Engager

-PTT TCRs

 Our most advanced product candidate is AGENT-797, an allogeneic unmodified iNKT cell therapy derived from healthy donors.
-In January 2021, we intend to commence a Phase 1 clinical trial of AGENT-797 for hematologic malignancies, including multiple myeloma and B cell lymphoma.
+In the second quarter of 2021, we intend to commence a Phase 1 clinical trial of AGENT-797 for hematologic malignancies, including multiple myeloma and B cell lymphoma.
 We selected multiple myeloma (which also expresses CD1d, a key TCR ligand for iNKT cells) and other B cell malignancies as the initial cancer indications for the Phase 1 clinical trial for AGENT-797 because iNKT cells effectively home to the bone marrow, and we believe marrow-invading hematologic malignancies represent promising tumor indications.
 We also believe that allogeneic unmodified iNKT cells have the potential to persist and function in the absence of lymphodepletion.
 An allogeneic cell therapy that does not require prior lymphodepletion would have the potential to significantly lower the treatment burden for patients and prevent further deterioration of their immune systems.
 We believe that our proven ability to purify and expand the iNKT cells in AGENT-797 offers the opportunity to treat more than 100 patients per batch.
 We currently expect to report data from this Phase 1 clinical trial in the fourth quarter of 2021.

 We also commenced a Phase 1 clinical trial of AGENT-797 for the treatment of COVID-19-related pneumonia in October 2020.
 We chose to pursue this indication due to the potential benefits of allogeneic immune cell therapy in treating COVID-19-related pneumonia, the magnitude of the public health burden of COVID-19 and the lack of existing therapeutic options for patients with severe COVID-19 symptoms.
 Patients hospitalized with COVID-19 admitted to the intensive care unit often have reduced and impaired innate and adaptive immune cells, with a majority of such patients developing acute respiratory distress syndrome. iNKT cells promote viral clearance and increase secondary anti-viral responses, offering the potential to control inflammation and limit lung tissue damage resulting from COVID-19-related pneumonia.
-We currently expect to report data from this trial in the fourth quarter of 2021.
+As of February 4, 2020, preliminary data showed that of the four patients dosed through that date, three patients (75%) were extubated and released after treatment.
+Notably, two of these patients (50%) were extubated within 24 hours of dosing.
+We currently expect to report final data from this trial in the fourth quarter of 2021.

 We are developing other preclinical allogeneic off-the-shelf iNKT cell product candidates using iNKT cell tumor targeting and activation to expand the range of indications addressable with our INTELLIGENT iNKT cell therapies.
-We are utilizing our and Agenus' extensive antibody knowledge and proprietary mammalian display screening platforms for identification of CAR candidates that further enhance inherent iNKT cell capabilities for targeting solid tumors, an area not well served by current autologous CAR-T cell therapies.
-In addition, we are using our proprietary humanized iNKT-TCR binding antibodies to develop a portfolio of bispecific antibody-based iNKT cell engagers that we believe can further increase targeting and activation of iNKT cells for treatment of leukemia and lymphoma.
+We are utilizing our and Agenus' extensive antibody knowledge and proprietary mammalian display screening platforms for identification of CAR candidates that further enhance inherent iNKT cell capabilities.